Elevate Your Egnyte Expertise. Join our Customer Community to connect with a network of peers and share game-changing strategies. Join Today

 Egnyte EMEA acmeemea acmeemea

-2. Go to Enterprise Applications in the Azure AD section.
+2. Go to Enterprise Applications in the Microsoft Entra (Azure AD) section.

-4. Choose the name of App so it can be easily identified.
-Select:
+4. (Optional) Choose the name of the App so it can be easily identified.

-7. Provide your tenant URL by changing <domain> to your Egnyte domain:
+7. Provide the tenant URL by changing <domain> to the Egnyte domain:

-8. Go to https://eg-okta-scim.appspot.com/ to generate a Secret Token for your domain.
-You will have to log in with your domain admin credentials (a service account is recommended).
+8. Go to https://scim-20.egnyte.com/ or https://scim-20.egnytegov.com/ (for EgnyteGov customers) to generate a Secret Token for the domain.
+It is essential to log in with the domain admin credentials (a service account is recommended).

-Disclaimer: even though this portal was initially created for the Okta identity provider, it can be used while generating a token for Azure.
+Disclaimer: Even though this portal was initially created for the Okta identity provider, it can be used to generate a token for Azure.

-9. Test the connection, and hit the Save button (you can also add email for notifications):
+9. Test the connection, and hit the Save button (users can also add email for notifications).

 Mapping Attributes

-Here we set up mappings between Azure AD object attributes and Egnyte object attributes.
-Please note that you will be able to edit the mappings only when you have successfully tested the connection and saved the basic configuration.
+Here we set up mappings between Microsoft Entra (Azure AD) object attributes and Egnyte object attributes.
+Please note that it would be possible to edit the mappings only when the connection is successfully tested and the user has saved the basic configuration.

 Set mappings in the following way: